fustyles/fuClaw/README.md

 - ADC: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20
 - PWM: 0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,38,39,40,41,42,43,44,45,46,47,48

-Only the external hardware mappings listed above are confirmed.
+Only the external hardware mappings listed above are confirmed.<br>
-Do not assume any additional hardware is connected to other GPIO pins.
+Do not assume any additional hardware is connected to other GPIO pins.<br>
-Unknown hardware mappings require clarification.
+Unknown hardware mappings require clarification.<br>
-GPIO values are strictly validated before execution.
+GPIO values are strictly validated before execution.<br>

 ------------------------------------------------------------
 Software Stack